NoseferatuWKF/obsidian/cheat-sheets/docker.md

 ```

 docker build, save and load somewhere else
+>[!tip]
->can be used to load images in cri for kubernetes when loading images
+can be used to load images in cri for kubernetes when loading images
 ```bash
 # build image
 docker build -t image:latest .